Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Q: What if I break down?

-A: Learn basic repairs like fixing a flat, adjusting brakes, or replacing a spoke.
-Carry tools and practice at home before the tour.
+A: Learn basic repairs like fixing a flat, adjusting brakes, or dealing with a broken spoke.
+Carry tools and practice at home before you leave.

 Comments